cloudmesh-community/fa18-523-53/project-report/report.md

 * Existence of a public record should result 200 point reduction
 * Every missed payment will result in 100 point reduction
 * If the available credit to total debt ratio is less than 10%, there will not be any reduction in score
-* If the available credit to total debt ratio is between 10% to 20% , there will  be 20 point reduction in score
+* If the available credit to total debt ratio is between 10% to 20% , there will be a 20 point reduction in score
-* If the available credit to total debt ratio is between 20% to 30% , there will  be 30 point reduction in score
+* If the available credit to total debt ratio is between 20% to 30% , there will be a 30 point reduction in score
-* If the available credit to total debt ratio is between 30% to 40% , there will  be 40 point reduction in score
+* If the available credit to total debt ratio is between 30% to 40% , there will be a 40 point reduction in score
-* If the available credit to total debt ratio is between 40% to 50% , there will  be 50 point reduction in score
+* If the available credit to total debt ratio is between 40% to 50% , there will be a 50 point reduction in score
-* If the available credit to total debt ratio is greater than 50% , there will  be 100 point reduction in score
+* If the available credit to total debt ratio is greater than 50% , there will be a 100 point reduction in score
 * The minimum score that one can get is 350.

 The application has to designed in such a way that the code can be packaged and implemented in any machine.
 The services has to be light weighted and autonomous in nature.
 In case of any issue with the code the user inputs must be guarded and the application should start from the last point of failure.
-An efficient logging mechanism should be in place for supporting the application.

 ## Architecture